Cyberpunk 2077: Art

 To develop the world building in Night City, the team used four distinct visual styles—austere Entropism, colourful Kitsch, imposing Neomilitarism, and opulent Neokitsch—to explain what happened to the world prior to the events of the game.
 Bulky cars and unappealing buildings represent Entropism, an architectural style that came about through necessity.
 In Entropism, practicality is valued more than aesthetics.
 As the economy recovered, the vibrant style of Kitsch gained traction.
 The style of Kitsch was countered with Neomilitarism, an ascetic movement where the rise of corporations undid many of the stylistic decisions made in Entropism.
 Finally, Neokitsch incorporated the classist systems in Neomilitarism with the vibrance of Kitsch.
 In Neokitsch, the rich use scarce materials, such as wood and marble, to construct their buildings, and wear clothes from animals.
 Night City features six districts, each with a unique gusto.
 Pacifica, for instance, was a prosperous vacation destination until an economic crisis hit, leaving the Haitian community to form a civilisation around the buildings.

 The team used the digital compositing software Nuke to design Night City.
 A challenge for the team was creating a global illumination system that would cast a variety of light sources on narrow streets.
 Nuke was used to analytically reference the lighting in REDengine with Nuke.
 In contrast to most other video games, which use tone-mapping, Cyberpunk 2077 uses a classic film LUT.
 In addition, Nuke was used to design the game's user interface and splash screen.

 Voice work

 Gavin Drea and Cherami Leigh provide the voice of the male and female versions of V, respectively.
 CD Projekt Red sought a suitable voice actor for the role of Johnny Silverhand, and approached Keanu Reeves in July 2018 for the role.
 Reeves' performance was recorded using motion capture technology, a process he had previously used for his performance as Neo in The Matrix (1999).
 Although a newcomer to the video game format, Reeves enjoyed the script.
-Silverhand is featured prominently in the game, with CD Projekt co-founder Marcin Iwiński recalling in an interview that Silverhand's dialogue count is second only to V. The localisation of Cyberpunk 2077 involved nearly half of the 5,381 people working on the game, including 1,966 actors dedicated solely to voicing the characters.
+Silverhand is featured prominently in the game, with CD Projekt co-founder Marcin Iwiński recalling in an interview that Silverhand's dialogue count is second only to V. The localisation of Cyberpunk 2077 involved nearly half of the 5,381 people working on the game, including 1,966 voice actors.